bitnami/charts/bitnami/ejbca/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+The MariaDB subchart has been updated to the latest version (now it uses 10.6).
+No major issues are expected during the upgrade.

 ### To 5.0.0